 • Safety to Clinical Connection (safety_to_clinical_connection__v) is available in your Clinical Operations Vault

-Note that you’ll still need to establish the Vault to Vault connection before you can use it.
+You must establish the Vault to Vault connection before you can use it.

-Integration and Integration Points
+Integration & Integration Points

-The Integration and Integration Point objects enable Vault to manage the message queues and define what documents and data the connection maps from one Vault to another.
+The Integration and Integration Point objects enable Vault to manage the message queues and define what documents and data the connection maps from one (1) Vault to another.
 These records are read-only and are used by Vault to manage the connection and track any connection errors.

 Integration Name